Suicide Squad (2016 film): #ReleaseTheAyerCut movement

-Following the announcement of Zack Snyder's Justice League in May 2020 due to the #ReleaseTheSnyderCut movement campaign, fans have commenced a new campaign under the name #ReleaseTheAyerCut, which director and writer David Ayer supported.
+Concurrent to the similar #ReleaseTheSnyderCut movement around Justice League, fans also began the #ReleaseTheAyerCut campaign.
+Calls strengthened following the announcement of Zack Snyder's Justice League in May 2020 due to the success of the #ReleaseTheSnyderCut movement campaign, garnering support from the director and writer David Ayer.
 He has requested assistance in bringing his own vision into HBO Max, where Snyder's cut was released in 2021.
 The following are some notable ideas and subplots that were filmed but left out, as well as several reshoots and script alterations that took place during post-production: